AxonIQ/reference-guide/part4/performance-tuning.md

 Avoid the use of upcasters when possible.
 XStream allows aliases to be used for fields, when they have changed name.
 Imagine revision 0 of an event, that used a field called "clientId".
 The business prefers the term "customer", so revision 1 was created with a field called "customerId".
 This can be configured completely in XStream, using field aliases.
 You need to configure two aliases, in the following order: alias "customerId" to "clientId" and then alias "customerId" to "customerId".
 This will tell XStream that if it encounters a field called "customerId", it will call the corresponding XML element "customerId" (the second alias overrides the first).
 But if XStream encounters an XML element called "clientId", it is a known alias and will be resolved to field name "customerId".
 Check out the XStream documentation for more information.

-For ultimate performance, you're probably better off without reflection based mechanisms alltogether.
+For ultimate performance, you're probably better off without reflection based mechanisms altogether.
 In that case, it is probably wisest to create a custom serialization mechanism.
-The `DataInputStream` and `DataOutputStream` allow you to easilly write the contents of the Events to an output stream.
+The `DataInputStream` and `DataOutputStream` allow you to easily write the contents of the Events to an output stream.
 The `ByteArrayOutputStream` and `ByteArrayInputStream` allow writing to and reading from byte arrays.

 Preventing duplicate serialization
 ----------------------------------